Retirement Retirement Planning

 A solo 401(k) plan is a tax-advantaged retirement account aimed at a small business or sole proprietorship that has no employees (other than a spouse).
 Sometimes, this small business retirement plan is also called an individual 401(k), a uni-401(k), or a one-participant 401(k) plan.

 The point of a solo 401(k) is to allow those who are self-employed to make larger contributions than they could with an Individual Retirement Account (IRA).
 The Internal Revenue Service (IRS) limits the amount of money we can put into specific retirement accounts.
-Both the traditional and Roth IRAs limit your contributions to $7,000 a year (or $8,000 if you’re at least 50 and making catch-up contributions) as of tax year 2024.
+Both the traditional and Roth IRAs limit your contributions to $7,000 a year (plus an additional $1,000 if you’re at least 50 and making catch-up contributions) as of tax year 2024.

 As with IRAs, a solo 401(k) offers the opportunity for you to choose whether you contribute pre-tax or after-tax dollars.
 If you choose a Roth solo 401(k), you’ll contribute after-tax money and enjoy tax-free growth on your earnings.
 If you choose a regular solo 401(k), you receive a deduction on your taxable income in the year you make the contributions.
 Although a SEP IRA can also allow you to make higher contributions than regular IRAs, there is no Roth version of the SEP IRA, so a solo 401(k) can provide you access to larger Roth contributions.